-Separating eggs into yolks and whites isn’t difficult, but you do need to be careful.
+Separating eggs isn’t hard, but you do have to be careful.

 I do the eggs one at a time, clearing the bowl after each one, so that if I mess up one separation it won't affect the previous ones.

 — Hold the egg in one hand and give it a firm tap on the side of the bowl.
 Separate the halves, keeping the yolk in the shell and allowing the white to fall into bowl #1.
-Be careful that no yolk falls into bowl no. 1 with the white.
-If the yolk breaks, gets out of the shell and falls into bowl no. 1 with the white, save that egg in the refrigerator for scrambled eggs, wash out bowl no. 1, and start again.
+Be careful that no yolk falls into bowl #1 with the white.
+If the yolk breaks, gets out of the shell and falls into bowl #1 with the white, save that egg in the refrigerator for scrambled eggs, wash out bowl #1, and start again.

-— After the white has all run out of the shell and into bowl #1, place the yolk into bowl no. 2.
-Transfer the successfully-separated white from bowl no. 1 to bowl no. 3, a large mixing bowl.
-Take another egg and repeat the process using bowl no. 1.
+— After the white has all run out of the shell and into bowl #1, place the yolk into bowl #2.
+Transfer the successfully-separated white from bowl #1 to bowl #3, a large mixing bowl.
+Take another egg and repeat the process using bowl #1.

 As a girl, I once tried to make a sponge cake for my sister’s birthday when my mom was in the hospital.
 There was just a tiny bit of yolk in the whites, but I figured it wouldn’t matter.
 I beat and beat the whites, but somehow they never fluffed up like my mother’s did.